Table of Contents

 However, if you are a WordPress beginner, you can get a theme for free.
 This will bring the web design cost down to zero.

-The Advantages and Disadvantages of Each of Each Website Building Platform
+The Pros and Cons of Each Website Building Platform

 Prodigious ease of use, moderate prices, and convenience that allows you to launch a site within minutes – this is what website builders worth their salt offer in a nutshell.

 Take WiX, for example.
 If you are looking to express your creativity and you appreciate a more fancy design – WiX might be the perfect fit.
 It is extremely easy to use, doesn’t cost all that much, and provides good technical and customer support.

 I can also recommend Weebly to anyone who is not technically proficient.
 Keep in mind that the website costs on Weebly are high if you want to have a business or ecommerce site.

 Shopify is a great ecommerce platform and it is meant to be a great starting point for an online store.
 You can also take advantage of a free trial period, which lasts 14 days.
 The advanced Shopify package costs $299, but starting store owners won’t need something so big and expensive early on.

 Bottom line, if you wish to use a website builder, there are a couple of things to know:

 - You have a great variety of website templates to choose from, according to your needs